What did Owen Paterson do? Tory sleaze row explained

 But with the exception of one meeting about concerns over milk testing, the committee did not accept that Mr Paterson’s approaches fell within the exemption.

 Why did Tory MPs vote to save Paterson?
-What exactly did they vote for?
+What did they vote for?

-On Wednesday Conservatives were ordered by No 10 and the chief whips not to back the cross-party standards committee’s call for Mr Paterson to be suspended for 30 days – a ban which could have seen him face a recall petition from his constituents.
+On Wednesday Conservative MPs were ordered by the party whips not to back the standards committee’s call for Mr Paterson to be suspended for 30 days – a ban which could have seen him face a recall petition from his constituents.

 So what exactly did the government want to change?